 Trauma 'Code Crimson' Pathway

-‘Code Crimson’ is a term that has commonly been used by hospital-based teams managing patients with life-threatening haemorrhage that is refractory to resuscitation.
+‘Code Crimson’ is a term that is commonly used by hospital-based teams managing patients with life-threatening haemorrhage that is refractory to resuscitation.
 The purpose of a ‘Code Crimson’ activation is to streamline patient access to definitive intervention, including an operating theatre or interventional radiology suite.

 This clinical guideline therefore aims to standardise the:

 - pre-hospital identification of a trauma ‘Code Crimson’

 - activation of a Trauma ‘Code Crimson’ Pathway by pre-hospital medical retrieval teams and the subsequent notification to a receiving trauma centre

 - procedures instituted by trauma centres following activation of a trauma ‘Code Crimson’ pathway.

 Trauma 'Code Crimson' Pathway - Streamlining access to definitive intervention for patients with life-threatening haemorrhage.

 A number of resources are currently being developed to assist with the local implementation of the Trauma 'Code Crimson' Pathway including: